MUSS: Multilevel Subset Selection for Relevance and Diversity: Multilevel Subset Selection

-\paragraph{Theoretical considerations.} In the above theorem, intermediate quantities $\alpha$ and $\beta$ are functions of algorithm parameters $k$, $m$, $\lambda$, $\lambda_c$.
+Intermediate quantities $\alpha$ and $\beta$ are functions of algorithm parameters $k$, $m$, $\lambda$, $\lambda_c$.
 For fixed parameter values, $\alpha$ and $\beta$ are positive constants.
 In particular, if we set $k=m$ and $\lambda=\lambda_c$, we get $\alpha=14$.
-This results in a better scaler compared to Eq. (\ref{eq_dgds_bound}), but our bound also has the second term as the by product of the clustering and cluster selection.
+This results in a better scaler compared to Eq. (\ref{eq_dgds_bound}), but our bound also has the second term as the byproduct of the clustering and cluster selection.

-We see that the bound improves as $r$ gets smaller.
+We emphasize that our theoretical analysis does not make any assumptions about the quality of clustering.
+Instead, we note that the bound improves as $r$ gets smaller.
 Growing the number of clusters $l$ will make this radius smaller, but will increase time required for selecting clusters (Table~\ref{tab:complexity_comparison}).
 The ideal case is when the data naturally forms a small number of clusters, such that $l$ and $r$ are both low.
+On the other hand, for uniformly distributed data rather than failing catastrophically, \modelname{} largely resembles \dgds{} (see also experiments with ``\modelname{} (rand.B)'').

 Next, the bound can be explicitly maximized as a function of $m$ and $\lambda_c$.
 However, in practice, we simply evaluate results for different values of $\lambda_c$, while $m$ is selected to balance objective value with computational time.